russgreen/Transmittal/docs/settings.md

 ---
 ## Basic Settings

 Settings for Transmittal are stored in the Autodesk® Revit® model in extensible storage.
 If multiple models are used on a project then settings need to be configured correctly in each model file.
+If Transmittal is being used without Revit then some settings can be edited from the Transmittal.Desktop settings window.
+If Revit is being used then settings can only be configured via the Revit addin.

 ### Filename filter/rule
 The rule used to construct the filename of exported sheet files.
 The [available tags](/Transmittal/settings/tags) get replaced with parameter values.
 The filename rule should not include file extensions.